OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

   Refer to this [Stackoverflow question](http://stackoverflow.com/questions/26355645/error-in-launching-avd) for how to install HAXM

 6. Your app will now start in the emulator.
-If you already have an Office365 developer account, click "CONNECT TO OFFICE 365" and the app will start.
-Otherwise, continue with [Sign Up for Office 365 Developer Account](#sign-up-for-office-365-developer-account).
+In order to connect the app to an account you first have to [Register the app with Office 365](#register-the-app-with-office-365-developer-account) and copy your "CLIENT ID" and "REDIRECT URI".

+7. You can enter your "CLIENT ID" and "REDIRECT URI" by clicking on the three vertical dots in the upper right of the emulator screen and click "settings" or navigate to "app" > "src/main" > "java" > "com/microsoft/office365/meetingmgr" > Constants.java and paste your "CLIENT ID" and "REDIRECT URI" as strings and save the file.

-###Sign Up for Office 365 Developer Account
+###Register the App with Office 365 Developer Account

 1. To register your App you need to have an account with the Office 365 Dev Program.
-To register, visit [dev.office.com/devprogram](http://dev.office.com/devprogram).
+To sign up, visit [dev.office.com/devprogram](http://dev.office.com/devprogram).

+2. Once you have created an Office 365 Dev Account, go to [graph.microsoft.io](http://graph.microsoft.io/) to register your app and click "Get started" or you can go directly to the registration page [dev.office.com/app-registration](http://dev.office.com/app-registration).

+4. Give your app a name and permissions and click "Register App" then enter the "CLIENT ID" and "REDIRECT URI".
+The permissions the app needs are:

+* Read user profiles
+* Read user contacts
+* Read and write user calendars
+* Read user calendars
+* Send mail as user
+* Read and write user mail

+5. If you need more control of the registration options, you can follow these [detailed instructions](https://github.com/jasonjoh/office365-azure-guides/blob/master/RegisterAnAppInAzure.md) to register your app in Azure.
 Note that these instructions use the Azure classic portal.
 You can access the [Azure classic portal here](https://manage.windowsazure.com/).

-2. Follow these [detailed instructions](https://github.com/jasonjoh/office365-azure-guides/blob/master/RegisterAnAppInAzure.md) to register your app in Azure.

-2. Once you have created an Office 365 Dev Account, go to [graph.microsoft.io](http://graph.microsoft.io/) to register your app and click "Get started" or you can go directly to the registration page [dev.office.com/app-registration](http://dev.office.com/app-registration).

-4. Give your app a name and permissions and click "Register App".

-###Dependencies

-Coming Soon